5 Tips for Supporting Students

 We suggest including the following or a similar statement in all of your course syllabi:

-If you are a student that is currently registered with DAS and have not received a copy of your accommodation notification letter within the first week of class, please notify DAS immediately.
-Students who have accommodations in place are encouraged to coordinate sometime with your professor, during the first week of the semester, to communicate your specific needs for the course as it relates to your approved accommodations.
-All discussions with DAS and faculty concerning the nature of your disability remain confidential.
+If you are a student that is currently registered with DAS and have not requested a copy of your accommodation notification letter within the first week of class, please submit a New Semester Request through the Accommodate portal.
+Students who have accommodations in place are encouraged to coordinate time with your professor during the beginning of the semester to communicate your specific needs for the course as it relates to your approved accommodations.
+All discussions with DAS concerning the nature of your disability remain confidential.

 Accommodations are submitted electronically -- this means that you will receive an email notification when a student in your course requests accommodations.
 Ideally, students are encouraged to contact you (email, office hours, private posting, etc.) to create an educational partnership in which both of you take part in assuring successful access to education.